 - Submit all Financial Aid documents: Submit all Financial Aid documents that are noted in your MyCSUEB To Do List by the document deadlines listed below.
 Forms showing as "Initiated" are forms you are required to submit to the Office of Financial Aid.
 The status of each required financial aid document will display as "Received" approximately 10-15 days after you submit it.
 If an item is incomplete, the status will show "Returned" and you must wait for the document to be returned by mail to your home with directions on the missing items.

-- Complete at least 75% of your courses and maintain at least a 2.0 GPA as an undergraduate, or 3.0 GPA as a graduate, postbaccalaureate, or credential student
+- Complete at least 67% of your courses and maintain GPA standards required for undergraduate, graduate, postbaccalaureate, or credential programs.

 - Make sure to update your contact information (mailing address, e-mail, phone numbers) on MyCSUEB